PreetAnu/Eth_Avax-mode-4/README.md

 * Click on the "Deploy & Run Transactions" tab.
 * In the "Environment" dropdown, select "Injected Web3".
 * Ensure MetaMask is connected to the Avalanche Fuji C-Chain network.
-* In the "Contract" dropdown, select DegenToken.
-* Enter the initial owner's address as the constructor argument.
-* Click "Transact" to deploy the contract and confirm the transaction in MetaMask.
 4. Verify the Contract on Snowtrace:
 * Go to Snowtrace Testnet.
 * Find your contract using the contract address provided after deployment.